keeweb/keeweb/README.md

 The app can be built with grunt: `grunt` (html file will be in `dist/`) or `grunt watch` (result will be in `tmp/`).
 Electron app is built with `grunt electron` (works only under mac osx as it builds dmg; requires wine).
 To run Electron app without building, install electron package (`npm install electron-prebuilt -g`) and start with `electron ./electron/`.
+For debug build: 1. run `grunt`, 2. run `grunt watch`, 3. open `tmp/index.html`.

 # Contributing